microsoft/Federal-Business-Applications/whitepapers/power-platform-support/README.md

 # Power Platform Government Support Links
-Below are the links to submit a ticket for any issue when working with the Power Platform service in GCC, GCC High or DOD.
+Below are the links to submit a ticket for any unexpected errors or issues when working with the Power Platform service in GCC, GCC High or DOD.

 Details to create a Support ticket can be found below,